Artists Partners

 Live Performance

-123 Andrés are GRAMMY-winners, beloved for their high-energy, interactive concerts, en español y en inglés.
+123 Andrés are GRAMMY winners, beloved for their high-energy, interactive concerts en español y en inglés.
 They bring silly dance moves and catchy lyrics, plus traditional Spanish-language songs many families will recognize.
-The audience participates by making rhythms, contributing ideas, and with movements big and small, with an emphasis on incorporating adults for cross-generational bonding through music and language.
+The audience participates by making rhythms, contributing ideas, and moving big and small—with an emphasis on incorporating adults for cross-generational bonding through music and language.

 Andés Salguero & Christina Sanabria